Deadlift

 Therefore, if you give your body the right fuel during the training, you can stimulate the replenishment of muscle glycogen, which is fuel for high-intensity exercise, and protein synthesis, which is muscle growth.

-If you neglect this, your body will go to a state of catabolism.
+If you neglect this, your body will go into a state of catabolism.
 However, if you are interested in burning more fat, you should consume a protein drink or a protein and carbohydrate drink if you want to build muscle.